All Episodes

 You rattled off, and I did in the hearing, all the acts of political violence we've seen from the left.

-And something's happening, and it's scary, and something's happening.
+And something's happening, and it's scary.

 And we know that to be true now based on the text messages.

-this is not conjecture so um I just don't think we should play this game of both sides.
+So I just don't think we should play this game of both sides.

-Let's talk about the reaction and the rhetoric of the left in light of of this assassination, this political assassination.
+Let's talk about the reaction and the rhetoric of the left in light of this assassination, this political assassination.

 I mean, it doesn't shock me because I cover it every day on radio and TV, but it's very real.